ralflici/ovpn-backports/README.md

 ## Testing

+Alongside the source files, the `tests/ovpn-cli` directory contains kernel selftests and the handy `ovpn-cli` tool.
+To compile it, simply run `make ovpn-cli` from the root directory of the repository.
+This tool is essential for executing selftests and is also useful for debugging.
+You can explore its capabilities by running `./ovpn-cli`.

+### Kernel versions

 The module should successfully load and run kernel selftests on the following distributions:
  - Ubuntu 20.04
  - Ubuntu 22.04